Skip to content

 Using the default font family

 If you associate a typography to a specific font, users will need to have that font installed in their project for the library to work as expected.
-Otherwise, when the project is published, the font displayed on the page will fall back on the browser's default font.
+Otherwise, when the project is published, the font displayed on the page will fall back to the browser's default font.

 Colors